ogobrecht/ploc/README.md

     - A leading level one header in the first comment (usually the package description) is used as the overall document header
     - An eventually rendered TOC is following this overall header
 - PLOC does now unescape escaped special SQL*Plus characters (see section "SQL\*Plus Special Characters")
-- Change minimum number of items to render a TOC from 4 to 3
+- Changed minimum number of items to render a TOC from 4 to 3

 ### 0.5.0 - 2018-12-23